polyfy/polylith/doc/migrate.md

     keys `stable` and `release`.
   - `:ns-to-lib` is removed.
-  - `:project-to-alias` is replaced by `:projects` where each project stores a map with the name as its key and a map as value with the key `:name` and optionally `:test` that can be set to `[]` if no tests should be executed from that project.
+  - `:project-to-alias` is replaced by `:projects` where each project stores a map with the name as its key and a map as value with the key `:alias` and optionally `:test` that can be set to `[]` if no tests should be executed from that project.
 - Each brick will get its own `deps.edn` file that specifies the `src`, `test` and `resources` directories + dependencies to libraries if any.
 The old `:ns-to-lib` mapping is used to figure